MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2022.md

 6. If the current SQL Server database used Always On availability groups:

 	- If the VMM database is included in the availability group, remove it in SQL Server Management Studio.
-	- Initiate a failover to the computer that is running SQL Server, on which the VMM database is installed.
+	- Initiate a failover to the computer that is running SQL Server on which the VMM database is installed.

 7. If you're running Operations Manager with VMM, disconnect the connection between the VMM and the Operations Manager server.